13Works/AdFunctions/README.md

 >* 'HouseName' is a string representing the new house name.

 **Ad.RateParty(TargetPlayer, Rating)**;
->* 'TargetPlayer' is a Player object.
+>* 'TargetPlayer' is a Player object representing the party host.
 >* 'Rating' is a string with possible values "great," "good," or "bad."

 **Ad.SellFurniture(FurnitureNames)**;